How to find the best house sitters for your home and pets

 See what the platforms have to say in this House Sitting Magazine article on the topic:

-Once everything is confirmed, notify all unsuccessful applicants.
-So many home owners avoid this as they hate to relay bad news, but it is an important part of the process.
+Once everything is confirmed, notify all unsuccessful house sit applicants.
+So many home owners put this off as they hate to relay bad news, but it is an important part of the process.

 Please don’t shirk this responsibility.
 Applying for assignments is time-consuming and house sitters who have expressed interest deserve the respect of a timely response.
 There’s nothing worse, as a sitter, than to wait days hoping for a positive reply, only to hear nothing back.